 Published by: Hodder Faith young Explorers

-Perfect for: children age 7-100 who enjoy fantasy adventure and stories which are made up but true
+Perfect for: children aged 7-100 who enjoy fantasy adventure and stories which are made up but true

-I then came across the books on Audible, which we use a lot in the car, and played them a sample (which you can do without buying the book).
+I then came across the books on Audible, which we use in the car, and played them a sample (which you can do without buying the book).

 They were immediately and completely hooked and insisted I buy the whole series!